usuaero/Pylot/docs/source/installation.md

 ## Getting Python

 If you do nothave Python installed on your machine, it can be downloaded from [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/).
-This is the Anaconda distribution, which we highly recommend (no we are not affiliated with nor do we receive financial support from Anaconda).

 ## Getting the Source Code